Estate & Inheritance Tax Planning

 Contact Us For Information And Assistance

-In summary, federal estate and the state Ohio estate taxes will be a significant outlay for many Ohio residents.
-Larger estates will face sizable tax burdens from the state of Ohio, the IRS or both at settlement.
+In summary, federal estate and the state inheritance taxes In New Jersey and Pennsylvania will be a significant outlay for many residents.
+Larger estates will face sizable tax burdens from their respective state governments, the IRS – or both at settlement.

 Consumers should consult a qualified estate planning attorney, an experienced accountant and a knowledgeable insurance agent to discuss the options available to them.
-With a proper estate plan in place, tax liabilities can be accounted for making the settlement process less difficult for those involved.
+With a proper estate plan in place, tax liabilities can be accounted for making the settlement process less difficult and less expensive for those involved.